vegaprotocol/specs/protocol/0028-GOVE-governance.md

 Governance allows the vega network to arrive at on-chain decisions.
 Implementing this specification will provide the ability for users to create proposals involving assets, markets, network parameters and free form text.

-This is achieved by creating a simple protocol framework for the creation, approval/rejection, and enactment (where appropriate) of governance proposals.
+This is achieved by creating a simple protocol framework for the creation, approval /rejection, and enactment (where appropriate) of governance proposals.

 To implement this framework, two new transactions must be supported by the Vega core:
  - Submit Proposal: deploy a new (valid) proposal to the network